When Yesterday’s Pain Becomes Tomorrow’s Fear

 Peter Crone, who has gained tremendous notoriety in the last few years as “The Mind Architect,” has a quote that captures a profound truth about the human experience: “Past hurt informs future fear.”
 In just a few words, it points to one of the deepest roots of our suffering.

 Much of what we fear is not truly about the future.
-It is about pain from the past that has not been fully understood, processed, or released.
+It is about unresolved pain from the past that has not been fully understood, processed, or released.
+It’s energy remains stuck in the body, and like a thorn in our side, the slightest trigger, creates apprehension that is very familiar to us.

-This is part of the brain’s protective intelligence.
+This is part of the brain’s evolutionary design and protective intelligence.

 If something hurt us once, the mind wants to make sure we do not step blindly into that same pain again.
-So when a familiar tone of voice, a relationship dynamic, facial expression, circumstance, or emotional environment appears, the brain quickly searches its files.
-If it detects something/anything that resembles a past wound, it sounds the alarm.
+We only have to touch a hot stove top once, and we learn to exercise caution in the future.
+So when a familiar tone of voice, a relationship dynamic, our partner’s facial expression, circumstance, or emotional environment appears, the brain quickly scans it’s hard drive and searches its files.
+If it detects something/anything that resembles a past experience that was particularly painful, it sounds the alarm.

 It warns us.